University of Canberra

 1. Run your search in the database.

-2. Click the folder icon beside the reference you wish to export.
-It will save this in your folder at the top of the page.
+2. Click the box beside the reference/s you wish to export.

 The new reference can be found in the Imported References tab on the left side of your screen.